Rytiggy/front-end-code-challenge/README.md

 - Trip planner workflow
 - Sort lowest to highest stars/price
 - Highlight on select/hover on hotel
+- When hovering over the list of hotels show the map popups

 ### Running:
 - `npm install` in the root as well as in the client folders